Today we celebrate the life and artistry of beloved singer Nelson Eddy, born this day in 1901.

 Happy Valentine’s Day 2017!

 When these Jeanette auctions began, I saw quickly that there was much invaluable information to be had.
 We made a coordinated effort to obtain certain items since buying it all outright at the start seemed an impossible task.
 Some auction items looked innocent enough but stood out to me as necessary to win.
 This went on for many, many stressful months and was generally overseen for our group by Maria Escano.
 But many others helped safe-keep the collection and I am grateful to one and all who bid on and won auctions for our cause.
 There was only one item I learned of that I regret slipped past us, an outtake from Jeanette’s proposed autobiography in which she ‘fessed up to one failed pregnancy.
 But we have more than enough documentation about that and in the home stretch, Katie Gardner boldly pulled off a coup to seal the deal.
-We can all breathe a collective sigh of relief.
+Kudos to her for the sheer guts it took to make this happen!
+We can all breathe a collective sigh of relief that the footage (and a myriad of other items) is safe with those who will share it with the world rather than hide it.

 I trust you appreciate the irony as once again, what others sought to cover up has come full circle and right back into the public eye where it belongs.
 Not hidden as though it’s something to be ashamed of, or to lie about.
 Once again it’s Nelson and Jeanette speaking from the grave, as it were.
 And those certain individuals who did loudly protest too much have had their legacy finally put into proper perspective.
 Yes, they were the keepers of the Jeanette-Gene, Nelson-Ann flame but maybe somewhere in the spiritual universe, even they – like criminals who willingly unburden by finally confessing their sins – are glad the charade is over.
 After all, they hoarded a house full of possessions so that in the end, the rest of the collection came into the hands of those who will properly care for it.

 Katie posted the video and wrote her observations at this link.
-No reason to add more commentary; they say a picture is worth a thousand words, how many words then is a video worth, pray tell?
+No reason to add more commentary; her analysis is spot on.
+They say a picture is worth a thousand words, how many words then is a video worth, pray tell?
 Enjoy… you will want to watch it a few times… and bring kleenex!

 Two new magazines are shipping next week!
 Plus important news: